isigov/ec521_final_project/README.md

 TODO List
 ---------

-1. Check (in VM) which version of firefox removes evercookies
+1. Check (in VM) which version of firefox removes evercookies - Onur
 2. Decide on extension type (legacy vs. webex), depending on firefox version
 3. Implement extension that checks if domain name is in the blacklist and deletes evercookie
 4. Build server to receive `eval` requests and crawl them - Onur, Rasoul